haoxiangsnr/spiking-fullsubnet/docs/source/getting_started/installation.md

     pip install -r requirements.txt
     ```

-4. Install Spiking-FullSubNet package in editable mode.
-Finally, we will install the Spiking-FullSubNet package in editable mode (a.k.a. development mode).
-By installing in editable mode, we can call `spiking_fullsubnet` package in everywhere of code, e.g, in `recipes` and `tools` folders.
-In addition, we are able to modify the source code of `spiking_fullsubnet` package directly.
+4. We integrated all the audio signal processing tools into a package named `audiozen`.
+We will install the `audiozen` package in the following steps.
+First, we will install the `audiozen` package in editable mode.
+By installing in editable mode, we can call `audiozen` package in everywhere of code, e.g, in `recipes` and `tools` folders.
+In addition, we are able to modify the source code of `audiozen` package directly.
 Any changes to the original package would reflect directly in your conda environment.
     ```shell
+    cd audiozen

     pip install --editable . # or for short: pip install -e .
     ```